A-REEL/a-reelB/login.md

             const phoneNumber = document.getElementById("signup-phone").value;
             // Validate input and check if the username is already taken if (!isUsernameAvailable(username)) {
-                alert("Username is already taken.
+                displaySignupMessage("Username is already taken.
 Please choose another one.");
                 return;
             }
             // Example: Add user data to the list